matplotlib/matplotlib/doc/users/next_whats_new/separated_hatchcolor.rst

 When the *hatchcolor* parameter is specified, it will be used for the hatch.
 If it is not specified, it will fall back to using :rc:`hatch.color`.

-The special value 'edge' uses the patch edgecolor, with a fall back to :rc:`patch.edgecolor` if the patch edgecolor is 'none'.
+The special value 'edge' uses the patch edgecolor, with a fallback to :rc:`patch.edgecolor` if the patch edgecolor is 'none'.

 .. plot::